masternodeh/0-docs/docs/relay/relaylaunch.md

 Initial price: $ZERO price multiplied by 100
 Initial marketcap: Same as $ZERO

-All the information regarding tokenomics is on https://medium.com/@OfficialZeroDex/fdcc1924eae9
+All the information regarding tokenomics is on [Zero Reborn Pt.
+3](https://medium.com/@OfficialZeroDex/fdcc1924eae9)

 __How the bridge fees will be used:__